Last updated on - September 17th, 2018

 Automation testing is basically used to run the same set of tests over and over again and execute test steps accurately and precisely in the short span of time.

 So, the answer is NO, manual testing cannot be replaced by automation testing.
 What I believe is automation testing is not even possible without the help of manual testers.
-They help automation testers to understand the use case.
+They help automation testers to understand the functionality and use cases.

-Testing will not be a boring task, there will be a fewer chance of making mistakes, and can easily execute tedious or complex test cases in a short span of time.
+Testing will not be a boring task, there will be a fewer chance of making mistakes, and can easily execute tedious or complex test cases within a short span of time.

 Automation Testing Learning Curve